-An employee is eligible to receive 12 weeks of FMLA leave every 12 months on a "rolling" year basis counted backwards from the employee's first leave taken after August 5, 1993.
+An employee is eligible to receive 12 weeks of FMLA leave every 12 months on a "rolling" year basis, from the employee's first leave taken, after August 5, 1993.
 (EXAMPLE: An employee who takes 12 weeks of FMLA leave beginning on March 1st will again be eligible to take FMLA leave the following March 1st.)

 Eligibility for FMLA leave under reasons 1 and 2 expires 12 months after the birth or placement of a child.

-A husband and wife who are both eligible for FMLA leave and are both employed by the County are permitted to take only a combined total of 12 weeks of leave during any 12 month period if the leave is taken for reason 1 or 2 or for reason 3 to care for a parent with a serious health condition.

-Employees may request that they be permitted to take FMLA designated leave on an intermittent basis or may request a reduced work schedule when there is a medical need for such leave.
+A husband and wife who are both eligible for FMLA leave and are both employed by the County are permitted to take only a combined total of 12 weeks of leave during any 12 month period if the leave is taken for reason 1 or 2.
+Disability leave taken for reason 1 or 2 may only be used for the period designated by the treating physician Employees may request that they be permitted to take FMLA designated leave on an intermittent basis or may request a reduced work schedule when there is a medical need for such leave.
 Requests will be reviewed and approved on a case by case basis in conformity with FMLA.